andrewheiss/ath-pelican/content/pages/home.md

 Hi.
 I'm Andrew.

-I'm a PhD candidate at Duke University's Sanford School of Public Policy where I'm researching the [restrictions on education and freedom of expression international NGOs](http://ingoresearch.org) that work in Egypt, China, and Russia.
+I'm a PhD candidate at Duke University's Sanford School of Public Policy where I'm researching the [restrictions on international NGOs](http://ingoresearch.org) that work in Egypt, China, and Russia.